seabasket/microchip-stock-check/README.md

  * Added menu that allows for searching through different MPN search sets.
  * Added ctrl-c instant quit
  * Added filtered search. (reduce a massive list by only searching for specific packages and parts)

+# Notes
+* The 'MPN' files are excel spreadsheets that contain part numbers to be searched for.
+They can be manually lengthened or shortened in excel itself, or can be shortened in program by the filtered search tool.

+* Search sets MUST start with 'MPN' and end in '.xlsx'.
+You can change the start value by changing the 'startswith' variable.